 Here’s taking a closer look at some of the visa categories for the USA:

-- Work Visas- H1-B in case of speciality occupations, H-2A for those who are seasonal agriculture professionals, H-1-B-1 for temporary basis work visas, H-3 for those who are trainees (valid up to two years), H-2B for unskilled and skilled workers, L-1 for intra-company transfers, H-4 for dependents (unmarried children below 21 and spouses of visa holders) and L-2 for dependents of L-visa holders (unmarried children below the age of 21 and spouses).
+H1-B in case of specialty occupations, H-2A for those who are seasonal agriculture professionals, H-1-B-1 for temporary basis work visas, H-3 for those who are trainees (valid up to two years), H-2B for unskilled and skilled workers, L-1 for intra-company transfers, H-4 for dependents (unmarried children below 21 and spouses of visa holders) and L-2 for dependents of L-visa holders (unmarried children below the age of 21 and spouses).

-- Type O- This visa is given to specialists in business, science, arts, education, athletics, television and film, etc.
+This visa is given to specialists in business, science, arts, education, athletics, television, film, etc.

-- Type P- This visa is granted to entertainers, performers, athletes and others coming to perform in the country.
+This visa is granted to entertainers, performers, athletes, and others coming to perform in the country.

-- Exchange Visitor Visas- Foreign citizens may visit the USA for taking part in exchange programs.
-J visas are available for students, teachers, research scholars, professional trainees, those coming for a consultation, research, travel, etc.
+Foreign citizens may visit the USA for taking part in exchange programs.
+J visas are available for students, teachers, research scholars, professional trainees, and those coming for consultation, research, travel, etc.

-Visitor’s visas are for those travelling to attend any event/meeting/conference, academic pursuits, leisure and vacations, guest lectures, buying media equipment, etc. Temporary work visas are given to those travelling for filming, television, shows, set design, librarians, proofreaders, and producing media or artistic content.
+Visitor’s visas are for those traveling to attend any event/meeting/conference, academic pursuits, leisure and vacations, guest lectures, buying media equipment, etc. Temporary work visas are given to those traveling for filming, television, shows, set design, librarians, proofreaders, and producing media or artistic content.
 Children (below the age of 21) and spouses may apply for B-2 visas for accompanying the main visa holder.